The Good Life (Psalm 128)

 This psalm raises our vision.
 The good life isn’t about our individual lives.
 Our goal should be to become a source of positive influence for all those around us, one that we pray will last multiple generations.

-Here’s what this psalm teaches us, and what I’ve seen over and over again as I’ve watched people around me: The good life is found in fearing and obeying God, and living this way leads to flourishing for both ourselves and others.
+Here’s what this psalm teaches us, and what I’ve seen over and over again as I’ve watched people around me: A fulfilling life comes from fearing and obeying God, and living this way brings happiness to oneself and others.
 That is the good life.

-We want the good life.
+We want a good life.
 Psalm 128 tells us how to find it: to fear and obey God.
-Not only will we become happy in God, but we’ll be come a source of blessing for others too.
+Not only will we become happy in God, but we’ll become a source of blessing for others too.

 In a world that points us to happiness on our own terms, this is the path to true happiness, and it begins with bowing before Jesus and receiving his gift of grace that’s available for all of us.
 Turn to Jesus.
 Trust him.
 Fear him.
 Obey him.
 You will experience blessing, and you will be a blessing to others.